Skip to content

 Journalist – Wildlife Writer – Moderator – Unlocking Warwick

 Rick worked for BBC News for many years, as a TV reporter and producer, then as a senior editor in the regional, national and international BBC services.
-He then formed his own training and consultancy network, ‘T-Media’, helping the development of public service broadcasting across Europe.
+Later he formed his own training and consultancy network, ‘T-Media’, helping the development of public service broadcasting across Europe.

 Wildlife Writer